carverold/favascript/README.md

 ## Introduction

-Favascript is a strongly and statically typed language that compiles down to Javascript.
-With type inference, first class functions, and other features, Favascript's goal is to enable a programmer to sketch out ideas quickly without sacrificing focus to lower-level details.
-For example, the language is designed with a minimalistic approach to reduce the amount of time programmers have to spend typing a worrying about language-specific syntax.
-Similarly, Favascript incorporates pattern matching and the for-in loop to produce a more intuitive programming language that cuts out unnecessary in-between logic.
-Favascript takes much inspiration from Python for its expressiveness and high-level abstraction.
+Favascript is a small, statically typed language that compiles down to Javascript.
+Notably, Favascript borrows simple syntax and type inference from Python, curly braces from Javascript and simplified matching from OCaml.
+Favascript's goal is to enable the programmer to sketch out ideas quickly.
+Explicit type declaration will be left later for programs like Java or C. Favascript is a testbed for ideas.
+For example, the language is designed with a minimalistic approach to reduce the amount of time programmers have to spend typing a worrying about types and language-specific syntax.
+Similarly, Favascript incorporates simple matching and the for-in loop to produce an easier coding experience.

+Favascript's most notable features include type inference, first class functions and higher-order functions.
+Types are never declared in Favascript - the language is not only able to infer types, but able to catch errors when implied types may be incompatible with the code.
+The language is also able to automatically convert between integers and floats if the given operation allows it.
+Constants are inferred through their all-capital identifiers.

+Taking inspiration from Python and OCaml, first class functions and higher-order functions enable Favascript to be highly expressive.
+Functions may be passed as arguments and used as parameters.
+Optional function parameters also make Favascript's functions more useful.

 ## Features
 * .fav File Extension
 * Curly Braces
-* Pattern Matching
+* Simple Matching
 * Object-oriented
 * First Class Functions
 * Higher Order Functions